erukavina/phishkiller/readme.md

 # Phishkiller

-A C remake for [Phyton Phishkiller by CybrZone](https://github.com/CybrZone/phishkiller/)
+A C remake for [Python Phishkiller by CybrZone](https://github.com/CybrZone/phishkiller/)

 ## Usage
 1. Clone the git repo: